FlyingFathead/PDF-translator-OpenAI-API/README.md

 - (Coming soon) pipeline to automate the actual translation process.

 # Todo
+- More streamlined automation for the translation process
+- Perhaps an optional GUI with a PDF reader
 - Looking into PDF file layers to see if we could replace the contents in-place (get text block layer from PDF page => sanitize => LLM translate => insert back in-place)